 The Dawn of Education in England: Ecclesiastical Beginnings

-The earliest known schools in England were connected to the Church, all the way back to 600 AD.
-In 604 AD a school was set up in what is now known as Rochester Cathedral.
-Though things started earlier it cannot be said that this translated to an education system for all.
+The earliest known schools in England were connected to the Church, dating back to 600 AD.
+In 604 AD, a school was established in what is now known as Rochester Cathedral.
+Though things started earlier, it cannot be said that this translated into an education system for all.

 The Rise of Independent and Grammar Schools

-The tradition of independent schools in England stretches back to the 10th century, with Canterbury’s King’s School being the oldest of such institutions.
-The advent of Free Grammar schools during the Tudor period offered education without fees for those unable to afford them, yet this opportunity was not widespread due to the necessity for household labour.
+The tradition of independent schools in England dates back to the 10th century, with Canterbury’s King’s School being the oldest such institution.
+During the Tudor period, free grammar schools offered education without fees for those unable to afford it.
+However, this opportunity was not widespread due to the necessity of household labour.

 Parliamentary Patronage of Education

-Things started to move in the 18th Century when parliament started to put money into the building of schools for poor children.
+Things started to move in the 18th Century when parliament began to invest in building schools for poor children.

-This was the first time the state had become involved in education (1833).
-1839 Government grants were available for the construction and maintenance of schools, this included inspections.
+This was the state’s first involvement in education (1833).
+In 1839, Government grants were available for building and maintaining schools, including inspections.

-During Gladstone’s time as Prime Minister, Robert Lowe (politician) worked as a key reformer.
-Specifically looking at raising standards, preventing waste of money and highlighting inefficient teaching.
+During Gladstone’s time as Prime Minister, Robert Lowe (politician) was a key reformer, specifically by looking at raising standards, preventing the waste of money, and highlighting inefficient teaching.
 From this work a revised code was released in 1861, this changed the funding on grants being dependant on the outcome of student performance in passing exams on reading, writing, and maths.
 This was known as Payments by results.

 The Forster Act and Compulsory Education